 According to the Montgomery County Early Care and Education Strategic Plan, four out of ten of Montgomery County's young children are economically vulnerable living below 300% of the federal poverty level.
-Almost 7,000 children under age 6 live below the Federal Poverty Level.
+Almost 7,000 children under age 6 in the county live at or below the Federal Poverty Level.